MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         :lineno-start: 9
         :lines: 9-13

-    The QualityOffset option refers to the starting ASCII value used to encode `Phred quality-scores`_ in user-provided FASTQ files, with the possible values of 33, 64, and 'Solexa'.
-For most modern data, this will be 33, corresponding to ASCII characters in the range '!' to 'J'.
-Older data is often encoded using the offset 64, corresponding to ASCII characters in the range '@' to 'h', and more rarely using Solexa quality-scores, which represent a different scheme than Phred scores, and which occupy the range of ASCII values from ';' to 'h'.
+    The QualityOffset option refers to the starting ASCII value used to encode `Phred quality-scores`_ in user-provided FASTQ files, with the possible values of 33, 64, and `Solexa`.
+For most modern data, this will be 33, corresponding to ASCII characters in the range `!` to `J`.
+Older data is often encoded using the offset 64, corresponding to ASCII characters in the range `@` to `h`, and more rarely using Solexa quality-scores, which represent a different scheme than Phred scores, and which occupy the range of ASCII values from `;` to `h`.
 For a visual representation of this, refer to the Wikipedia article linked above.

 Adapter Trimming